AP6YC/ClusterValidityIndices.jl/docs/src/man/contributing.md

 To write a CVI for this project, it will require the following:

 1. A struct subtyped from `CVI` that implements the internal parameters in addition to a `Float` named `criterion_value` and a `LabelMap`.
-2. A Default constructor that initializes values to zeros and arrays to empties (see existing CVI files such as `DB.jl` for examples).
+2. A default constructor that initializes values to zeros and arrays to empties (see existing CVI files such as `DB.jl` for examples).
 3. An incremental parameter update method `param_inc!(cvi::NEW_CVI, sample::RealVector, label::Integer)` where `NEW_CVI` is the name of the new CVI.
 4. A batch parameter update method `param_batch!(cvi::NEW_CVI, data::RealMatrix, labels::IntegerVector)`.
 5. A criterion value evaluation method `evaluate(cvi::NEW_CVI)` that updates the internal criterion value.
+6. The top-level functions `get_icvi` and `get_cvi` will work automatically after writing the above definitions!

 ## Authors